 Side inlays indicate the fret positions so that you don’t need to look at the neck while playing.
-Left and right-handed guitars will have them on a different side.
+Left- and right-handed guitars will have them on a different side.
 This isn’t a deal breaker if you wish to modify the guitar.
-You can buy aftermarket inlay stickers on the cheap.
+You can buy aftermarket inlay stickers relatively inexpensively.

 The guitar nut sits near the headstock, right at the crown of the guitar neck.
-It is a skinny strip of synthetic bone or similar material that is designed to hold the strings in position.
-It has six slits – each sized according to the gauge (thickness) of the string intended for the slot.
+It is a skinny strip of synthetic bone or similar material that’s designed to hold the strings in position.
+It has six slots – each sized according to the gauge (thickness) of the string intended for the slot.

 This won’t be apparent unless you inspect the nut up close.
 If you intend to restring your guitar upside down, the thickness of the slot will become an issue.
-The thick string will be over the thinnest slot and the thin string will rattle because the slot is too wide.
-You have two options to remedy this a) flip the nut 180 degrees, or b) get a new one installed.
+The thickest string will be over the thinnest slot and the thinnest string will rattle because the slot is too wide.
+You have two options to remedy this: a) flip the nut 180 degrees, or b) install a new one.

 They are rare musicians who learn the guitar with the strings lined upside down – a convoluted and eccentric approach to learning the instrument.
 Luckily, they can be fascinating to watch.
-Check out the above video of Eric Gales in action to witness it.
+Check out the above video of Eric Gales to witness it in action.

 Many of these guitarists and bass players say they started as kids who didn’t have access to any other instrument and decided to learn it upside down.
-Here is a small list of musicians who play with the thickest string closer to the floor and the thinnest string closest to the chin.
+Here’s a shortlist of musicians who play with the thickest string closer to the floor and the thinnest string closest to the chin.